sofiemartins/HiRep/Doc/user_guide/input_file.md

 ## Fermion twisting

 This option is only available if you compiled the corresponding direction with `BC_\<DIR\>_THETA`.
-Then you can set a global fermion phase into this direction by setting
+Then, you can set a global fermion phase in this direction by setting

 ```
 theta_\<DIR\> = 0.